hpi-schul-cloud/gamification/README.md

 Some achievements may be granted again even after being revoked, others may not be granted again after being revoked.
-The behaviour can be configured using the `maxAwarded` and `maxAwardedTotal` configuration options.
+The behaviour can be configured using the `maxAwarded` and `maxAwardedTotal` configuration options, respectively.

 ### XP-Pool

 The application may define multiple xp-pools.
-The default pool is called "XP" and always defined.
+The default pool is called "XP" and is always defined.
 Each user has a number of xp in each xp-pool.
 A new user has 0 xp in all xp-pools.
 XP may be incremented as well as decremented, but should never go below 0.
 The different xp-pools may be used for purposes such as